 About Patagonia Worn Wear

 A thrift store for the adventurers, Worn Wear is outdoor clothing brand Patagonia’s offer of second hand clothing online.
 They sell all manner of gently used men, women, and children’s clothes, as well as adventure gear at slashed prices.

-Before we get to that further, allow us go on a tiny tangent about Patagonia, a company currently occupying the position of cutting edge of sustainable “big brand” fashion companies.
+Before we get to that further, allow us to go on a tiny tangent about Patagonia, a company currently occupying the position of cutting edge of sustainable “big brand” fashion companies.

 Their dedication to corporate responsibly happily reminds us that some (albeit far fewer) brands do put their money where their mouth is.

 Patagonia CEO (as well as founder of the 1% for the Planet program) Yvon Chouinard writes in his business memoir Let My People Go Surfing (an excellent read, by the way, even for the non business-savvy):